AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 specified.
-Essentially, this is achieved by command line options that designate the sets of relevant Source Coverage Obligations, either straight from Library Information files with the :option:`--scos` option, or leveraging the higher level GNAT project file support with :option:`-P` related option.
+Essentially, this is achieved by command line options that designate the sets of relevant Source Coverage Obligations, either straight from Library Information files with the :option:`--scos` option, or leveraging the higher level GNAT project file support with a :option:`-P` option.

 .. _sreport-formats: